timothygebhard/ml4ptp/README.md

 This repository contains the code for the paper "Parameterizing pressure-temperature profiles of exoplanet atmospheres with neural networks" (accepted for publication in A&A).

----
+> [!NOTE]

-_Note (2023-09-05): We have recently updated the code to be compatible with the latest versions of the PyTorch and Lightning._
+> We have recently updated the code to be compatible with the latest versions of the PyTorch and Lightning.
-_Consequently, the results obtained with the new code may differ marginally from the ones reported in the paper._
+> Consequently, the results obtained with the new code may differ marginally from the ones reported in the paper.

----

 ## ⚡ Getting started